 Medium-memory, Intel Xeon Cluster

-2.1 petabytes disk storage over IBM Spectrum Scale parallel file system
+2.1 petabytes disk storage IBM Spectrum Scale parallel file system